-An Eclair is long pastry made with a basic choux dough that is then baked, filled with cream and topped with a rich layer of chocolate.
-Although they look like a difficult dessert to prepare, they’re actually quite easy!
+An eclair is a long pastry made with a basic choux dough that is then baked, filled with cream, and topped with a rich layer of chocolate.
+Although they look like a difficult dessert to prepare, eclairs from scratch actually quite easy!

 This recipe creates delicious eclairs from a basic choux pastry dough of water, flour, butter, and eggs.
 Choux dough is the basis for many pastries such as French Crullers, beignets, and more.